JujuAdams/SparkleStore/README.md

 &nbsp;

-## Xbox GDK
+## Xbox & Windows GDK

-You must call `SparkleSetXboxUser()` to set the player whose savedata you're going to access.
-When running on Windows and are using the GDK, you must call `SparkleSetWindowsUseGDK()` immediately when the game boots to ensure that the correct savedata functions are called.
-GDK file access will not work unless `gdk_init()` and `gdk_update()` are being used correctly so bear that in mind during testing.
+Xbox and Windows GDK require that the Xbox user is set with `SparkleSetXboxUser()` before any save/load operations are started, in a similar fashion to PlayStation.
+Windows GDK file access will not work unless `gdk_init()` and `gdk_update()` are being used correctly so bear that in mind during testing.

 **N.B.** SparkleStore does not support the legacy XDK API.